 Many people appreciate the chance to experience the healing power of nature, as well as the effect of the weather on their moods.
 Without this kind of exposure, human beings suffer what ecopsychologists call "nature deficit disorder" — a lack of connection with the natural world.

-Those who have experienced loss know that grief can feel especially heavy, and that walking outdoors can counter that heaviness and make them feel more alive.
-And for new parents, there is the added convenience of being able to bring their babies along while taking care of themselves and alleviating postpartum depression or stress.
+Those who have experienced loss know that grief can feel especially heavy, and that walking outdoors can counter that heaviness and make you feel more alive.
+And for new parents, there is the added convenience of being able to bring your baby along while taking care of yourself, getting exercise, and alleviating postpartum depression or stress.

 Walks are always at the client's pace and tailored to any level of fitness.
 And benches along the trails in Tilden Park offer a chance to sit when desired.